Active clubs: Description

-The network adheres to the Great Replacement and white genocide conspiracy theories, conspiracy theories which are based on the belief that elites, Jews and the mainstream media are jointly engaging in a global conspiracy to replace the white population of the world with non-white immigrants.
+The network adheres to the Great Replacement and white genocide conspiracy theories, conspiracy theories which are based on the belief that globalist western elites, Jewish elites and the mainstream media are jointly engaging in a global conspiracy to replace the white population of the world with non-white immigrants.
+The network promotes "embracing white identity and “traditional Christian” values".
+According to the Institute for Strategic Dialogue, "AC members [have] argued that lynchings of Black people by the Ku Klux Klan were justified" and its social media accounts have promoted the Christian Identity theology and Racial Holy War.

-According to Vice and The Guardian, members of the terrorist group Atomwaffen Division are active "and play key roles" in organizing the Active Club Network.
-Leading member of Atomwaffen's Canadian branch and Order of Nine Angles, Patrick Gordon Macdonald, who has been charged with terrorism offenses, was allegedly also a member of Canadian Active Club.
-Kristoffer Nippak, another founding member of the Northern Order who also has been charged with terrorism offenses, is also a member of the Active Club.
-According to the director of the University of New Brunswick’s Criminology and Criminal Justice Program, David Hofmann, Atomwaffen is using Active Clubs as a cover for organizing where they have been outlawed as a terrorist group.
+According to Vice and The Guardian, members of the Atomwaffen Division are active "and play key roles" in organizing the active club network.
+Leading member of Atomwaffen's Canadian branch Patrick Gordon Macdonald, who has been charged with terrorism offenses, was allegedly also a member of Canadian active club.
+Kristoffer Nippak, another founding member of the Northern Order who also has been charged with terrorism offenses, is also a member of the active club.
+According to the director of the University of New Brunswick’s Criminology and Criminal Justice Program, David Hofmann, Atomwaffen is using active clubs as a cover for organizing where they have been outlawed as a terrorist group.
+According to experts studying violent extremism, Active clubs promote accelerationist ideologies.
 Further, Active Club Finland trains Karelian separatists that the Secretary of the Security Council of Russia Nikolai Patrushev characterized as a terrorist group.
-New Jersey man Andrew Takhistov who took part in Active Club "Free Rundo" demonstration is charged with plotting an attack on energy infrastructure and synagogues.
+New Jersey man Andrew Takhistov who took part in an active club "Free Rundo" demonstration is charged with plotting an attack on energy infrastructure and synagogues.
 Takhistov also stated that he was involved in the production of Terrorgram propaganda and planned to join the Russian Volunteer Corps.

 In September 2023, the Counter Extremism Project (CEP) characterized the network as a transnational movement which seeks to create a "shadow or stand-by army" that can mobilize itself for the purpose of launching "coordinated, large-scale" violent attacks.
 A CEP study revealed that the network adhered to a strategy of "hiding in plain sight" by showing a "friendly face" to recruit young white men for fitness, sports and martial arts.

 Expansion

 Alexander Ritzmann, the author of the 2023 CEP study, stated "I've never seen a network in right-wing extremism grow so fast.
 Usually it takes years to build a transnational network."

-As of August 2023, the Anti-Defamation League found that Active Clubs have claimed to be present in at least 33 U.S. states.
-Active Clubs have also been formed in Lithuania, France, Estonia, Finland, the Netherlands, Sweden, Norway, Denmark, Italy, Poland, United Kingdom, and Croatia.
+As of August 2023, the Anti-Defamation League found that active clubs have claimed to be present in at least 33 U.S. states.
+Active clubs have also been formed in Lithuania, France, Estonia, Finland, the Netherlands, Sweden, Norway, Denmark, Italy, Poland, United Kingdom, and Croatia.

+In June 2025, the Global Project Against Hate and Extremism (GPAHE) reported that there were now 187 active AC chapters in 27 countries.
+They reported that this represented an increase of 25% since late 2023.
+Half of the new AC chapters were "Youth Clubs" that "recruit teen boys 15 to 18".